aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2024/scancode_scorecode_pranay.rst

 Overview
 --------

 The primary objective of this project was to integrate the OpenSSF Scorecard into the Scancode.io platform, thereby enhancing its capabilities for vulnerability analysis.
-The project involved work on two key repositories: `Scorecode`, which was developed as a PyPI package, and `Scancode.io`, where the integration with Scorecard data was implemented within scanning pipelines.
+The project involved work on two key repositories: `Scorecode`,which was developed as a PyPI package, and `Scancode.io`, where the integration with Scorecard data was implemented within scanning pipelines.

 **Scorecode**

 `Scorecode` serves as a PyPI package that encapsulates the business logic for fetching OpenSSF Scorecard data using the OpenSSF API.
 It also includes Django mixin models that can be extended and integrated into other platforms with databases, such as Scancode.io and PurlDB, ensuring seamless utilization of Scorecard data across various projects.

 **Scancode.io**

 In the `Scancode.io` project, I developed a pipeline that interacts with the `Scorecode` package to fetch and store Scorecard data in the Scancode.io database.
 The data can then be exported into Bill of Materials (BOM) files in formats like CycloneDX and SPDX, providing comprehensive security insights in standardized formats.

 --------------------------------------------------------------------------------